 Cheese is an American delicacy made from milk that has gone bad.
 Long ago, when the cows made too much milk, and it was stored improperly, the frugal American people found a way to make a solid using the spoiled milk so that they could eat it instead of waste it.
 Despite the fact that cheese is literally rotten food, it is a surprisingly popular snack and condiment.
 Poor people even add shaved pieces to their noodles for flavor, but to be quite honest, the best thing you can do with cheese is to chuck it in the bin where it belongs.

 I politely took another bite of my cheeseburger and tried not to focus on the underlying taste of old milk.
 If my brother could have seen me then!
 Out of the corner of my eye, I saw Dave and Becky licking and sucking their unwashed, food-juice-covered fingertips.
 The sounds they made were horrifying.
 It was then that I gave up and put down my cheeseburger, explaining to them that my jetlag had made me lose my appetite.

 Americans are such down-to-earth, unpretentious people.
 Though the practice of cleaning their germ-riddled hands with their mouths unsettled me, their simple charm is undeniable.
-I was hopeful that in the coming weeks I would find food that was more agreeable to my palate, not knowing that my hopes were to be dashed again and again.
+I was hopeful that I would find food that was more agreeable to my palate in the coming weeks, not knowing that my hopes were to be dashed again and again.
 I will cover this in my upcoming pieces on steak (which is barely cooked cow) and the confounding practice of wrapping absolutely any kind of food in bacon strips.